 This page tells you about how doctors diagnose graft versus host disease (GVHD).
 You can find out about

-Although your symptoms may suggest that you have GVHD, you will need to have tests to confirm this.
-The main test for GVHD is to take a sample (a biopsy) of the affected area.
+Although your symptoms may suggest that you have GVHD, you may need to have tests to confirm this.
+Your doctor may take a sample (a biopsy) of the affected area.

 You may need to see different specialists for some of these tests.
 For example, if you have skin GVHD, your doctor may refer you to a skin specialist (dermatologist).

 The doctor removes a small amount of tissue from the affected part of your body.
 They send the sample to the lab so that a specialist doctor called a pathologist can examine it under a microscope.
 It may take a while to get the results of your biopsy.

 How you have a biopsy depends on which part of your body is involved.
 You might have a skin biopsy or a liver biopsy.
 If you need a biopsy of your stomach or bowel your doctor will recommend that you have an endoscopy.